locationtech/udig-platform/docs/user/en/Working with composite cheat sheets.rst

 Launching a composite cheat sheet
 =================================

-Composite cheat sheets are launched in the same way as any other cheat sheet by selecting Help > Cheat Sheets from the menu bar.
-If this command is not in the menu, it can be added from Window > Customize Perspective > Commands, and check Cheat Sheets.
+Composite cheat sheets are launched in the same way as any other cheat sheet by selecting :menuselection:`Help --> Cheat Sheets` from the menu bar.
+If this command is not in the menu, it can be added from :menuselection:`Window --> Customize Perspective --> Commands`, and check Cheat Sheets.

 Task explorer
 =============